LUO FM

 By Okwong Geoffrey

 LCV Chairperson for Lira District, RCM Okello Orik, described bush burning as a dangerous practice that remains common in some communities.
-He noted that in parts of Acholi sub-region, the availability of idle land and hunting activities contribute to the practice, while others burn bushes to clear farmland ahead of the planting season.
+He noted that in parts of the Acholi sub-region, the availability of idle land and hunting activities contribute to the practice, while others burn bushes to clear farmland ahead of the planting season.